Bountiful Utah Temple

 At the 28 dedicatory sessions of the Bountiful Utah Temple, 201,655 members were in attendance—the largest number of attenders at a temple dedication in the history of the Church.

-On May 22, 2016, lightning struck the angel Moroni atop the Bountiful Utah Temple, cracking the exterior gold leaf and removing chunks from the face and back of the fiberglass statue.
-On June 1, 2016, a replacement Moroni was set in place.
+On May 22, 2016, lightning struck the angel Moroni atop the Bountiful Utah Temple, cracking the exterior gold leaf and leaving large holes in the face and back of the fiberglass statue.
+On June 1, 2016, the Moroni that was originally intended to stand atop the Meridian Idaho Temple was set in place as a replacement angel for Bountiful.